07:04 minutes Download video (mp4, 40 Mb)

 - The research programs of the academics and researchers in the centre involve the development and application of advanced methodologies in microscopy and microanalysis.
 This local (or 'native') research is an essential part of maintaining a world-class centre and ensures that the technical and scientific staff are able to solve the research challenges of the large user community.

-- Research training entails teaching users the theoretical basis, and practical use, of advanced microscopes and microanalysis instruments.
-This allows users to maximise the quality of their work within the ACMM and also provides a training ground for next-generation microscopists for Australian research and industry.
+- Research training, also managed through SMM, entails teaching users the theoretical basis, and practical use, of advanced microscopes and microanalysis instruments.

 The Australian Centre for Microscopy & Microanalysis (ACMM) is the largest and most comprehensive facility of its type in Australia.
-The centre is the headquarters the Australian Microscopy & Microanalysis Research Facility (AMMRF), and is a node of the ARC Centre of Excellence for Design in Light Metals.
-Researchers have access to an outstanding array of nanostructural analysis equipment, within the ACMM and at our partner nodes.
+The centre is the headquarters the Australian Microscopy & Microanalysis Research Facility (AMMRF).
+Researchers have access to an outstanding array of nanostructural analysis equipment, within SMM and at our partner nodes.

 The centre is a major contributor to the University’s research output, and plays a vital role in supporting the microscopy and wider community through training, award courses and consulting.